DaveMaran/KatapultStandards/Setup-WordPress-Dev.md

 ### Nested plugins

 You could go super-granular with plugins and create a plugin for _each_ custom post type.
-There's probably some very good reasons for doing that but to keep things a little simpler our preferred development approach is to create a single plugin for clients which includes each of the required bits of functionality.
+There's probably some good reasons for doing that but to keep things a little simpler our preferred development approach is to create a single plugin for clients which includes each of the required bits of functionality.
 You can still keep things really modular by splitting the plugin into separate directories and files.

 Here's an example.
 The following is the main plugin file.
 It includes all sorts of other things.